hashicorp/faas-nomad/README.md

 That is all there is to it, checkout the OpenFaaS community page for some inspiration and other demos.
 [faas/community.md at master · openfaas/faas · GitHub](https://github.com/openfaas/faas/blob/master/community.md)

-### Datacenters and Constraints
+### Datacenters and Limits
 By default, the Nomad provider will use the datacenter of the Nomad agent or `dc1`.
 This can be overridden by setting one or more constraints `datacenter == value`.
-Constraints for limiting CPU and memory can also be set `memory` is an integer representing Megabytes, `cpu` is an integer representing MHz of CPU where 1024 equals one core.
+Limits for CPU and memory can also be set `memory` is an integer representing Megabytes, `cpu` is an integer representing MHz of CPU where 1024 equals one core.

 i.e.
 ```bash